scottwillmoore/chip16/notes.md

 This could be easily discovered/fixed by ensuring proper test coverage.
 Create some real dodgy roms for testing purposes.

-Proposal: Rename 'address' in the (some/all) of the instructions to immediate.
-Especially for the LD and ST instructions.
-You could use address, immediate and indirect, etc. Be more descriptive.

 Todo: Include opcode information in errors.
 E.g. What specific opcode failed?

 Todo: Use the existing mash16 emulator to test current implementation.